opensearch-project/technical-steering/special-interest-groups/build-interest-group/README.md

 # Build Interest Group (BIG)

 ## Mission Statement
-The Build Interest Group (BIG) overseas the health of OpenSearch repositories by guiding repository management, aligning project standards, and providing informed recommendations to the TSC.
+The Build Interest Group (BIG) oversees the health of OpenSearch repositories by guiding repository management, aligning project standards, and providing informed recommendations to the TSC.

 [Charter](./charter.md)